People

 Katie Evans is a criminology and psychology major who plans on attending graduate school for social psychology.
 She is interested in how people perceive others via intersectionality and also morality in “criminal” settings.
 During her free time, she enjoys playing soccer at Penn State and watching movies.

-Claudia Musser joined the MASC lab while a Junior at Penn State University.
+Claudia Musser joined the MASC lab while a Junior at PSU.
 While studying for her Bachelor of Science in Psychology, she enjoys cooking, spending time with friends, and listening to music.
 She is also a campus ambassador for the women’s networking organization and part of the philanthropic and sisterhood committees for her Greek life organization.
 She is very invested in her work and excited to be a member of such an intriguing lab!

 Aron Navarrete-Jiminez joined our lab as a third-year undergraduate studying psychology and criminology.
 Soon after entry at PSU, Aron started getting further academic and work experience in a part-time position with the PSU IT service desk (and our lab).
 He would like to study forensic or social psychology in graduate school, investigating how criminal/deviant behaviors and cognitions develop.